Last Updated on April 13, 2021 by Julia Wilson

 - Contrast x-ray to evaluate the extent of the tumours.

-- Veterinary bladder tumour antigen test (V-BTA) – This is a test which checks the urine for the presence of antibodies for tumour antigens.
+- Veterinary bladder tumour antigen test (V-BTA) – A screening test that checks the urine for antibodies for tumour antigens.

 - Cystoscopy – A flexible tube with a camera is inserted into the urethra so that the bladder can be visualised.
 A tissue sample may be taken at this time which will provide a definitive diagnosis of bladder cancer.